app review

 Although Noteshelf is one of the smaller digital notetaking apps, recently added features and upgrades have made it comparable to the major players in this area.
 Plus, Noteshelf has a YouTube channel and a blog with tons of support and news that’ll help you make the most out of the app.

-If you love the UI and need to use something that works on Android, Windows, iOS, watchOS, and macOS, Noteshelf may be a great fit!
+If you love the UI and the cross-compatibility between Android, Windows, iOS, watchOS, and macOS, Noteshelf may be a great fit!

 You can pick up Noteshelf 3 from the Apple App Store, the Google Play Store, and the Microsoft Store